THEKAEL/010_AntAI/README.md

 # 010_AntAI
- Basis Version of my Knowledge Databaser named AntAI
+ Thias is the first Version of my Knowledge Database AntAI